n6ls0n/learn-opengl-playground/README.md

 - It is possible to take a small area around the current texture coordinate and sample multiple texture values around the current texture value.
 We can then create interesting effects by combining them in creative ways

-- A kernel or convolution matrix is small matrix-like array of values centered on the current pixel that multiplies surrounding pixel values by its jkernel values and adss them all together to form a single value
+- A kernel or convolution matrix is small matrix-like array of values centered on the current pixel that multiplies surrounding pixel values by its kernel values and adds them all together to form a single value

 - In effect, we ae adding a small offset to the texture coordinates in surrounding directions of the current pixel and then combine the results based on the kernel